 Achieving this level of visibility can be difficult with traditional security tools.
-Cynet 360 is an integrated security solution offering advanced network analytics, which continuously monitors network traffic, automatically detect malicious activity, and either respond to it automatically or pass context-rich information to security staff.
+InFORM XDR is an integrated security solution offering advanced network analytics, which continuously monitors network traffic, automatically detects malicious activity, and either responds to it automatically or pass context-rich information to security staff.

 Use Deception Technology

 No network protection measures are 100% successful, and attackers will eventually succeed in penetrating your network.
 Recognize this and place deception technology in place, which creates decoys across your network, tempting attackers to “attack” them, and letting you observe their plans and techniques.
 You can use decoys to detect threats in all stages of the attack lifecycle: data files, credentials and network connections.

 InFORM XDR is an integrated security solution with built-in deception technology, which provides both off-the-shelf decoy files and the ability to create decoys to meet your specific security needs. , while taking into account your environment’s security needs.

 Network Attacks Detection and Protection with InFORM XDR

 InFORM XDR is a holistic security solution that protects against threats across the entire network.
 We use intelligent technologies to help detect network attacks, correlating data from endpoints, network analytics and behavioural analytics to present findings with near-zero false positives.

 InFORM XDR capabilities include:

 - Blocking suspicious behaviour— monitors endpoints to identify behavioural patterns that may indicate an exploit.
 This means that even if credentials are breached, the threat actor’s ability to use them will be limited.